 This story opens with a description of a vision allegedly experienced by Pope Leo XIII:

-On October 13 1884, exactly 33 years to the day before the Miracle of the Sun in Fatima, Pope Leo XIII had finished celebrating a small mass in his private Vatican chapel, when he suddenly stopped cold at the foot of the altar beneath the stained-glass skyline.
+On October 13 1884, exactly 33 years to the day before the Miracle of the Sun in Fatima, Pope Leo XIII had finished celebrating a small mass in his private Vatican chapel, when he suddenly stopped cold at the foot of the altar beneath the stained-glass skylight.
 For ten minutes, the pontiff stood as if in a trance, his face ashen.
 Waking with a start, he set off for his office.
 Once there, he wrote a prayer to St. Michael the archangel, which has been said at the end of masses in many Catholic churches ever since […] When his secretary asked him what had paralyzed him and what had sparked the writing of such a prayer, he told the following story:

 Turning from the altar after mass, he had seen a vision of demons gathering and tempting men to commit terrible atrocities.
 As the vision ended, he heard two voices speaking: one kind and the other guttural.
 The guttural voice, the voice of Satan, boasting in his terrible pride “I can destroy your church.”